I’ve pictured myself running on a beach, my steps straight, smooth and dry. The reality? Not so much.

 I would definitely do this friendly, fun race.
 Like any good destination race, we took advantage of the timing and spent the week sightseeing around the U.P.
 Hope to bring some friends with me next time!

 What’s your favorite destination race?
 What makes for a good trail race?
 How do you feel about running on sand?
-(Click on “Continue Reading” to leave a comment.)
+(You may have to click on “Continue Reading” to leave a comment.)